ADHD Overthinking Loops: Why Your Mind Gets Stuck

 7. Embrace Progress Over Perfection

-Perfectionism fuels ADHD overthinking everything.
+Perfectionism fuels overthinking everything.
 Shift your goal to progress, not perfection.
 Ask:

 - Is this good enough to move forward?